 To be eligible you’ll need to be a UK resident studying/having studied at a UK or Irish university for an undergraduate degree (eg BA, BSc, etc).
 You don’t have to be studying at the University of Oxford to be eligible, and we strongly encourage people studying or who have studied at other UK or Irish universities to apply.
 You’ll also need to meet our financial and/or socio-economic criteria.
-Full details about the eligibility criteria can be found on our Who can apply? page.
+Full details about the eligibility criteria will be published when applications open.

 Experience postgraduate study

 During UNIQ+ you’ll live in college accommodation and experience aspects of life as a research student in Oxford.
 Watch the video to find out more.